CaelanDrayer/caelandrayer.ca/knowledge_base/Email/index.md

 comments: true
 ---

-This is a primer on the core components of email - with a handy little sequence diagram to walk you through the parts.
+This is a primer on the core components of email - with a handy sequence diagram to walk you through the parts.

 # Email Authentication